- Biological Inventions

 The licensor and the licensee must act in a reasonable manner and be fair and forthright in its interactions with the licensee.
-Plain,simple and unambiguous language is to be used, to avoid delay in negotiations; if such delay is caused, it shall be held against the licensor.
+Plain, simple, and unambiguous language is to be used, to avoid delay in negotiations; if such delay is caused, it shall be held against the licensor.

-The CWA provides that it’s mandatory to negotiate on all the licenses owned by the licensor incase they’re necessary to implement a standard and the licensee requests for the same.
+The CWA provides that it’s mandatory to negotiate on all the licenses owned by the licensor in case they’re necessary to implement a standard and the licensee requests for the same.

-Also, the licensor cannot tie or condition the granting of an SEP with ‘non-SEPs’ or ‘SEPs of other standards that he holds, which are not requested by the licensee and, even if the non-SEPS are believed to be applicable to the licensee’s product.
+Also, the licensor cannot tie or condition the granting of a SEP with ‘non-SEPs’ or ‘SEPs of other standards that he holds, which are not requested by the licensee and, even if the non-SEPS are believed to be applicable to the licensee’s product.

-If, within a patent portfolio, certain patents are proven to be SEPs and certain patents are disputed, the licensee has a right to obtain a license against the proven SEPs and deny the rest, irrespective of the fact that it comes as a part of a patent portfolio.
+If within a patent portfolio, certain patents are proven to be SEPs and certain patents are disputed, the licensee has a right to obtain a license against the proven SEPs and deny the rest, irrespective of the fact that it comes as a part of a patent portfolio.